AdaData/S-P500/README.md

 The bot creates 2 files to persist the coin counts per user and the last market value of S&P coin.
 On initial startup, `on_ready` will throw an error because those files don't exist, but that's fine, everything should work.

 ## Deployment
 The bot is currently deployed on a Google Compute platform VM owned by Ada.
-She just copy-pastes the current code of coin-tracker.py and runs it.
+She just copy-pastes the current code of coin-tracker.py and runs it, there's no CI/CD.